 Particular concerns were raised about the limited duration of application periods and some agencies' related practice of not considering applicants who apply after the agency receives a certain number of applications (sometimes called "numerical cutoffs").
-Because hiring for non-ALJ agency attorneys, as with ALJs, is governed by rules that are different from those that govern hiring for competitive service employees (which will be described below), a study of attorney hiring practices could likely yield helpful recommendations to agencies' hiring attorneys.
+Because non-ALJ agency attorneys, as with ALJs, are a part of the excepted service and their hiring is governed by rules that are different from those that govern hiring for competitive service employees (which will be described below), a study of attorney hiring practices could likely yield helpful recommendations to agencies' hiring attorneys.